 Today’s top marketing teams rely on troves of data to make decisions.
 Marketing has become more science than art over the last decade and has turned into one of the most lucrative fields for budding data analysts.
 Teams are now able to precisely calculate the ROI of a recent digital advertising campaign or pick the best of two outbound marketing campaigns based on A/B test statistics.

-Simple practices like monitoring changes in traffic to career sites, or A/B testing outbound sourcing strategies can lead to quantum leaps in effectiveness of your teams overall recruiting strategies.
+Simple practices like monitoring changes in traffic to career sites, A/B testing outbound sourcing strategies, or measuring response rates can lead to quantum leaps in effectiveness of your teams overall recruiting strategies.
 Thankfully today's recruiting tools have started to catch up to those used by your marketing counterparts over the last decade.
-A/B testing sourcing campaigns in a tool like Trinsly allows your team to pick out the best cadence and copy for increasing positive response rates.
+A/B testing sourcing campaigns in a tool like Talent CRM allows your team to pick out the best cadence and copy for increasing positive response rates.
 Similarly, simple tasks like analyzing Google Analytics traffic on your career site can give you basic insights into viewer demographics.
 A quick analysis of page view demographics versus those who appear in your inbound applicant pool might indicate you need to re-evaluate the wording in your job descriptions.

 Start by focusing on the basic data points necessary to understand if your sourcing and recruiting efforts are working.
 Coordinate with marketing or engineering teams to get setup with basic tracking analytics and look for tools that offer rich analytics out of the box to help give your team the leg up they need to succeed in this current War for Talent.